'Like milk': How one magazine became a mainstay of New Jersey's Chinese community

 Sino Monthly is one of ten news outlets that serve New Jersey's Chinese community, according to the Montclair State University report:

-Because Sino Monthly is home grown, it serves as a record of New Jersey's Chinese community says Rutgers University Librarian Tao Yang.
+Because Sino Monthly is home grown, it serves as a record of New Jersey's Chinese community says Tao Yang, a librarian at Rutgers University.
 He maintains an archive of the magazine's issues on three shelves in the basement of the school's East Asian Library.
 He says they will help future historians understand the community's growth into one of the largest in the U.S.

 "Not just the cultural issues or the political perspectives, but also the economic conditions," Yang says.
 "Even advertisements are useful."